02 Digestive Diseases

 Ulcerative colitis can be debilitating and can sometimes lead to life-threatening complications.
 While it has no known cure, treatment can significantly reduce signs and symptoms of the disease and bring about long-term remission.

 Constipation can happen for many reasons, such as when stool passes through the colon too slowly.
 The slower the food moves through the digestive tract, the more water the colon will absorb and the more complex the feces will become.
+A person who poops fewer than three times per week may have constipation.
+It can sometimes result from a significant intestine blockage or a lack of fiber or water.

 Dysphagia is the medical term for difficulty swallowing.
 When dysphagia is mild, it may cause an individual to stop eating for a minute or less.
 Still, when severe, it can prevent an individual from consuming enough calories for adequate nutrition.
 Dysphagia has many causes:

-There may be a physical (anatomical) obstruction to the passage of food.
+• There may be a physical (anatomical) obstruction to the passage of food.

-There may also be abnormalities in the throat and esophagus muscles.
+• There may also be abnormalities in the throat and esophagus muscles.

 EPI occurs when your pancreas doesn’t make enough digestive enzymes.
 Sometimes, the enzymes don’t work as they should.
 Enzymes are proteins that cause chemical reactions in your body.
 Digestive enzymes break down food, allowing your body to get nutrients.

 Intestinal gas, a buildup of air in the digestive tract, is usually noticed once you burp or pass it rectally (flatulence).
-The entire digestive tract, from the stomach to the rectum, contains intestinal gas as a natural result of swallowing and digestion.
+From the stomach to the rectum, the entire digestive tract contains intestinal gas as the natural result of swallowing and digestion.
+Certain foods, such as beans, are fully broken down once they reach the large intestine (colon), where bacteria act on them.

 Gastritis, or inflammation of the stomach lining tissues, can be acute (coming on suddenly) or chronic (causing symptoms over a long period).
 Symptoms include upper abdominal or epigastric pain, burning, and heartburn.
 The pain may get worse with eating.
 Nausea and vomiting sometimes occur along with the pain.
 Symptoms of chronic gastritis include feelings of fullness, nausea, flatulence, weight loss, and vomiting.